zikula/core/src/docs/Core-2.0/Workflows/WorkflowEvents.md

 The following events are dispatched for all workflows:

-1. _workflow.guard_: occurs just before a transition is started.
-It allows you to prevent the transition by calling `$event->setBlocked(true);`.
+1. _workflow.guard_: occurs just before a transition is started and when testing which transitions are available.
+It allows you to define that the transition is not allowed by calling `$event->setBlocked(true);`.
-2. _workflow.leave_: occurs just after an object has left it's current state.
+2. _workflow.leave_: carries the marking with the initial places, occurs just after an object has left it's current state.
-3. _workflow.transition_: occurs just before starting to transition to the new state.
+3. _workflow.transition_: carries the marking with the current places, occurs just before starting to transition to the new state.
-4. _workflow.enter_: occurs just after the object has entered into the new state.
+4. _workflow.enter_: carries the marking with the new places, occurs just after the object has entered into the new state.

 ## Workflow-specific events